Alex0Blackwell/c-cpp-DSA/README.md

     - print the Deque
     - *Note that this program uses templates so it works for all types :)*

+## Sorting
+- *binSearch-mergeSort*
+  - **Binary Search and Merge Sort**
+    - Binary and Merge sort with generics programming
+- *quicksort*
+  - **Quicksort with median-of-three pivot**
+    - This Quicksort uses a median-of-three pivot.
+This means that the pivot is chosen by sorting the first element, the last and the middle element, and taking the median.
+This method ensures that the worst case O(n^2) becomes exponentially unlikely.
+    - An insertion sort is used for subarrays of size 10 or less.
+This is because the insertion sort is more optimal for very small arrays.

 ## License
 Licensed under the [GNU General Public License v3.0](LICENSE)